- Facepalming: A couple of instances:

 - In "Mr. Monk Can't See a Thing," there's at least one shot when the characters are in an alleyway where you can see a prostitute standing behind Monk, though she has her back turned to the camera and she isn't paying attention to the main characters.

-- In "Mr. Monk and the Wrong Man," when Paulie Flores is watching the news broadcast on the release of his partner Max Barton from prison in the beginning, read the news ticker at the bottom.
-It has news blurbs like "Local boys find buried treasure in cement processing plant," "Frisco Fly acrobatic stunts leave San Francisco officials perplexed," "Novato housing market hits a record high," and part of a blurb on rappers named Murderuss and Extra Large.
-Any of these stories sound familiar?
+- In "Mr. Monk and the Wrong Man," when Paulie Flores is watching the news broadcast on the release of his partner Max Barton from prison after being exonerated on charges for a double homicide, the news ticker on the bottom has news blurbs referencing previous season 6 episodes like "Local boys find buried treasure in cement processing plant,"note "Frisco Fly acrobatic stunts leave San Francisco officials perplexed,"note "Novato housing market hits a record high,"note and part of a blurb on rappers named Murderuss and Extra Largenote .

 - Fun With Palindromes